A small camping trailer can make the perfect temporary home when the mountains are calling—but what about when nature calls?

 When trying to get in touch with nature, it can feel like less is more, and a big camping trailer can interfere with that.
 Thankfully, going smaller does not mean you have to resort to using the great outdoors as your bathroom.

 Some of the best small camping trailers with bathrooms can be towed by a small to a medium sized vehicle and can go wherever you find adventure waiting.

-The words large and small are relative.
-When we are talking about a “small” camper in this article, we will be referring to campers that are 22’ and smaller.
+The words large and small are relative when it comes to RV rental.
+When we are talking about a “small camper trailer” in this article, we will be referring to campers that are 22’ and smaller.

 Here are just a few reasons people are choosing smaller travel:

 - Lightweight—no need for a large tow vehicle